Supernovae which have been observed in Messier catalog galaxies

 Supernovae in Messier Galaxies page, which lists the supernovae by time

-of occurrance, and gives some more information on them.
+of occurrance, and gives some more information on them, as well as links to

 Links